Income protection vs life insurance

 This policy is designed to cover some of your lost earnings, helping you maintain your essential monthly outgoings and carry on living your normal life as much as possible.
 It's a financial safety net for the other people who rely on your salary too.

-If you stop paying your premiums or cancel the policy, your cover will stop and you won't get any money back.
-The policy has no cash-in value at any time.
-Find out more about our income protection insurance.
+With our income protection insurance if you stop paying your premiums or cancel the policy, your cover will end and you won't get any money back.
+It's not a savings or investment product and will only pay out on a successful claim.

 What types of life insurance do we offer?